On the Effectiveness of Sampled Softmax Loss for Item Recommendation: Abstract

 \section{Abstract}

-Learning objectives of recommender models remain largely unexplored.
-Most methods routinely adopt either pointwise (\eg binary cross-entropy) or pairwise (\eg BPR) loss to train the model parameters, while rarely pay attention to softmax loss due to the high computational cost.
-Sampled softmax loss emerges as an efficient substitute for softmax loss.
+The learning objective plays a fundamental role to build a recommender system.
+Most methods routinely adopt either pointwise (\eg binary cross-entropy) or pairwise (\eg BPR) loss to train the model parameters, while rarely pay attention to softmax loss, which assumes the probabilities of all classes sum up to 1, due to its computational complexity when scaling up to large datasets or intractability for streaming data where the complete item space is not always available.
+The sampled softmax (SSM) loss emerges as an efficient substitute for softmax loss.
 Its special case, InfoNCE loss, has been widely used in self-supervised learning and exhibited remarkable performance for contrastive learning.
-Nonetheless, limited studies use sampled softmax loss as the learning objective to train the recommender.
-Worse still, none of them explore its properties and answer ``Does sampled softmax loss suit for item recommendation?'' and ``What are the conceptual advantages of sampled softmax loss, as compared with the prevalent losses?'', to the best of our knowledge.
+Nonetheless, limited recommendation work uses the SSM loss as the learning objective.
+Worse still, none of them explores its properties thoroughly and answers ``Does SSM loss suit for item recommendation?'' and ``What are the conceptual advantages of SSM loss, as compared with the prevalent losses?'', to the best of our knowledge.

-In this work, we aim to better understand sampled softmax loss for item recommendation.
+In this work, we aim to offer a better understanding of SSM for item recommendation.
 Specifically, we first theoretically reveal three model-agnostic advantages: (1) mitigating popularity bias, which is beneficial to long-tail recommendation; (2) mining hard negative samples, which offers informative gradients to optimize model parameters; and (3) maximizing the ranking metric, which facilitates top-$K$ performance.
-Moreover, we probe the model-specific characteristics on the top of various recommenders.
-Experimental results suggest that sampled softmax loss is more friendly to history- and graph-based recommenders (\eg SVD++ \cite{Koren2008Factorization} and LightGCN \cite{He2020LightGCN}), but performs poorly for ID-based models (\eg MF \cite{Koren2009Matrix}).
-We ascribe this to its shortcoming in learning representation magnitude, making the combination with the models that are also incapable of adjusting representation magnitude learn poor representations.
-In contrast, the history- and graph-based models, which naturally adjust representation magnitude according to node degree, are able to compensate for the shortcoming of sampled softmax loss.
-We will release our implementations upon acceptance.
+However, based on our empirical studies, we recognize that the default choice of cosine similarity function in SSM limits its ability in learning the magnitudes of representation vectors.
+As such, the combinations of SSM with the models that also fall short in adjusting magnitudes (\eg matrix factorization) may result in poor representations.
+One step further, we provide mathematical proof that message passing schemes in graph convolution networks can adjust representation magnitude according to node degree, which naturally compensates for the shortcoming of SSM.
+Extensive experiments on four benchmark datasets justify our analyses, demonstrating the superiority of SSM for item recommendation.
+Our implementations are available in both TensorFlow\footnote{\url{https://github.com/wujcan/SSM-TensorFlow}} and PyTorch\footnote{\url{https://github.com/wujcan/SSM-Torch}}.